vincentbernat/pragmatic-debian-packages/README.md

 We add an upstart script and a systemd unit definition.
 This package won't work with systems using neither systemd nor upstart.

+### memcached-basic

+This is a more basic version of the previous package.
+Notably, it's easier to explain as an introduction to "pragmatic" packaging.

 ### golang

 This package is just a conversion of the precompiled